 This module provides a snapshot of endpoint communication.
 Use the drop-down menu to examine all endpoints, endpoints marked as Favorites, and filter by endpoint type.

 Use the Communication Tolerance drop-down menu to look back a selected amount of time.
-Click an arrow to get details and see the meter cards of locations reporting:

-No Recent Endpoint Communication – An alert set when a networked endpoint has not communicated successfully with BEACON within the Communication Tolerance time.
+Click the number to the right of No Recent Endpoint Communication to jump to the Monitor page and see the meter cards of locations reporting No Recent Endpoint Communication – an alert set when a networked endpoint has not communicated successfully with BEACON within the Communication Tolerance duration.
 Clears when communication is re-established.

 No recent flow – For AMI meters, no flow detected during the past 72 hours.
 For AMR meters, includes meters with No Usage for more than 30 days.
 The alert clears with usage.